 From the business world to the nonprofit sector, bookkeeping, accounting, and auditing clerks are essential.

-From the business world to the nonprofit sector, bookkeeping, accounting, and auditing clerks are essential.
-These highly trained professionals produce and maintain financial records, helping businesses and organizations of all kinds sustain their operations.
-It isn't always easy to excel in this demanding role, however.
-Find out which skills are in demand for bookkeeping, accounting, and auditing professionals at every level.
-Get this free guide: How to create the perfect resume.
+These professionals produce and maintain financial records, helping businesses and organizations of all kinds sustain their operations.
+Find out which skills are in demand for bookkeeping, accounting, and auditing professionals at all experience levels

 1. Math Skills

 Most entry-level accountant jobs require you to have completed some basic accounting coursework to demonstrate that you grasp the fundamentals of the field.
 While these introductory courses are a step in the right direction, you should also make sure your math skills are up to speed.

 In addition to your coursework, make sure you can solve simple arithmetic problems easily.
 After all, you'll deal with numbers constantly in this role.
 If you can't speak the language, you're bound to encounter endless stumbling blocks.
 If necessary, brush up on your math skills by investing in a software program or taking a community college course.

 No matter how comfortable you are with basic arithmetic, you must be able to apply your knowledge electronically.
 While many businesses maintain paper copies of financial statements and bank records, most rely on software programs to track numbers.

 Before you start your first entry-level job, get comfortable with using computer spreadsheets and auditing software.
 If you've never used these applications, try completing a tutorial or joining a webinar to get hands-on instruction.
 In addition, take the time to hone your computer skills and research the programs that are most common for a professional at your level.
 If you're already familiar with the tools you need, you'll be prepared to shine from your first day on the job.